Media inquiries

 “For every 10 pounds of nitrogen used to build protein in alfalfa, one pound of sulfur is removed from the soil,” Chamberlain says.

-GYPSOIL brand gypsum is calcium sulfate dihydrate (CaSO•2H2O).
+GYPSOIL brand gypsum is calcium sulfate dihydrate (CaSO4•2H2O).
 It is produced during the removal of sulfur from the flue gases of coal-fired utilities, and from fermenting corn for food products.
 It contains 13-16 percent sulfate sulfur.

 “The sulfur in GYPSOIL can supply crop needs and because it is sulfate sulfur it is immediately available to plants,” Chamberlain says.
 Ohio State University research trials demonstrated that gypsum applied as a sulfur source improved alfalfa yields by 18% over a three year period.3